 Beach lovers will love the variety of sun-baked sands in and around Paphos, and with many areas of natural beauty, water sports aplenty and hiking and cycling trails in all directions, you’ll never be short of fun.
 For those holidaymakers who like to let the sun set before the action starts, you’ll find a vibrant and exciting nightlife in Paphos with beach bars to trendy nightclubs to get you going.

-Families will enjoy Paphos for its good range of attractions.
-You can easily nestle into the culture and history of the town, whether you’re interested in the Byzantine Empire, cultural history, the Romans… The list is seemingly endless, and that’s even before you mention the famous Tombs of the Kings!
-And yet, this little town also packs a punch when it comes to more traditional family-friendly activities.
-Mini-golf, go-karting, water parks, a zoo, and so on.
+Families will enjoy Paphos for its diverse range of attractions.
+You can easily nestle into the culture and history of the town, whether you’re interested in the Byzantine Empire, cultural history, the Romans… The list is endless, and that’s even before you mention the famous Tombs of the Kings!
+And yet, this little town packs a punch when it comes to more traditional family-friendly activities: think mini-golf, go-karting, water parks, a zoo, and more.
 Families have no fear – there’s plenty to do in Paphos!

-So all-in-all, whether you’re planning to be the next Indiana Jones, chill out on the beach, or take the nightlife scene by storm, Paphos should definitely feature on your bucket list.
+So all-in-all, whether you’re planning to be the next Indiana Jones, chill out on the beach, or take the nightlife scene by storm, holidays to Paphos should definitely feature on your bucket list.

 Latchi exudes classic Cypriot charm.
 A small town, it’s a busy fishing harbour with a love of local produce and a quiet way of life.
 The town is surrounded by olive groves and pistachio trees, rolling landscapes, and an impressive number of ancient ruins.
 For a relaxing day trip that’s under half an hour from Paphos, you can’t go far wrong in Latchi.